In New Orleans there are names that you immediately recognize: Copeland, Haydel, Brennan.

 There’s one local family that you may not recognize immediately, but maybe you should.
 This family’s iconic product is synonymous with New Orleans, but most of us don’t know who exactly makes it or the story behind this New Orleans favorite.

 At ten years old, Sam Cortese lost both of his legs in a streetcar accident.
-At that time, there were no accomodations for a person with disabilities, so he was promptly throw out of school.
+At that time, there were no accommodations for a person with disabilities, so he was promptly thrown out of school.
 Determined to help him live a full life, his family immediately set to work trying to figure out a way that Sam could make a living despite having lost his legs.

-To celebrate the 100th Anniversary of Roman Candy, the family has decided to do something really unexpected–they created a rum!
+To celebrate the 100th Anniversary of Roman Candy, the family expanded the brand to something unexpected–they created a rum!
 Almost two years in the making, Roman Candy Rum is made from the same molasses as the candy and comes in the same delicious flavors–vanilla, strawberry, and chocolate.
 This is not a case of flavor covering up a poor-quality product.
 This is good rum made even better.
 It’s not sickly sweet–it tastes exactly like the candy.
 The chocolate won gold in it’s division at the Wine and Spirit Wholesalers competition in Las Vegas and the vanilla took silver.